-10. Because it is premature to endorse a new definition of distribution center, without the benefit of further review, the proposed reclassification of Line 1600 from transmission service to distribution service and associated deration of Line 1600 from 512 pounds per square inch gauge (psig) to 320 psig should be without prejudice.
+12. Because it is premature to endorse a new definition of "distribution center," without the benefit of further review, the proposed reclassification of Line 1600 from transmission service to distribution service and associated deration of Line 1600 from 512 pounds per square inch gauge (psig) to 320 psig should be denied.